Repeat after the tutor.

 |Mars||(n) the planet that is fourth in order from the sun

-e.g. Researchers have come across important new evidence.
+e.g. If the police do more investigating, they would come across important new evidence.

 e.g. More than a hundred years have come and gone since the day of that famous battle.